 A site can move into and out of the state fund response process any time from site discovery through case closure.
 Sites are recommended based on environmental and health concerns, community priorities, partnership opportunities, and lack of alternative funding choices.
 Work is either conducted by KDHE staff or by a state-procured contractor.

 The Orphan Sites Program funds finance a variety of activities, including site investigations, design and installation of remedial systems, provision of emergency water to residents with contaminated wells, installation of treatment systems to remove pollutants from ground water, contracts for construction oversight, operation and maintenance of treatment facilities, long-term monitoring, and other remediation activities.
 Addressing environmentally contaminated sites that are not otherwise being addressed promotes the reuse, redevelopment, and utilization of properties that are cleaned up by the program.

-- State Water Plan Annual Report 2013 (.pdf).
+- Contamination Remedation Orphan Sites 2015 Annual Report (.pdf).
 This annual report describes the activities of the Orphan Sites Program.